hekate-io/hekate/README.md

   - cd to the project's root folder
   - make a copy of `test.properties` file with name `my_test.properties`
   - edit `my_test.properties` according to your environment
-  - run `docker-compose up` to prepare Docker-based testing infrastructure
+  - run `docker-compose up -d` to prepare Docker-based testing infrastructure
   - run `mvnw clean package`
   - see `target/hekate-<version>.zip` for build results